hushyangqing/e-commerce-recommendation-service/README.md

     python3.9 memory_efficient_training.py # to include more recommendations for users, change cursor.execute("SELECT user_id FROM users LIMIT 1000") in def def save_recommendations(self):

+Need to mention, the profiles data created is fake since we do not have access to that.

 ### Spring Boot API
 After running the api, you can access the Api Documentation: